danielvartan/abnt/README.md

 ## Usage

-To apply the format, you can use the format name followed by the output
+To apply this format, use the format name followed by the output type:
-type: `tesesusp-pdf`.
-For example:

 `quarto render --to tesesusp-pdf`

-You can also set the template in your document `yaml`:
+You can also set the format in your document `yml`:

 ``` yaml
 format: